ibm-cloud-docs/sap/sap-offerings-hana-iaas-intel-bm-vpc.md

-Check [SAP Note 2777782](https://me.sap.com/notes/2777782) for RHEL and [SAP Note 2684254](https://me.sap.com//#/notes/2684254) for SLES to adapt your OS configuration settings according to the requirements for SAP HANA.
+Check [SAP Note 2777782](https://me.sap.com/notes/2777782){: external} for RHEL and [SAP Note 2684254](https://me.sap.com//#/notes/2684254){: external} for SLES to adapt your OS configuration settings according to the requirements for SAP HANA.